-9. If a veterinary certificate states that the project animal is unsound prior to the Junior Horse Championship Show it will be permissible to enroll and show a substitute project animal, with the club leader's and county extension educator's approval.
-To make a project enrollment substitution, a substitution acknowledgement form and documentation must be submitted as per acknowledgement form instructions.
+7. If a veterinary certificate states that the project animal is unsound prior to the Junior Horse Championship Show it will be permissible to show a substitute project animal, with the club leader's and county extension educator's approval.
+Substitute animal must be a currently enrolled Jr. Horse Project prior to June 1 (or county animal enrollment deadline).
+To make a show entry substitution, a substitution acknowledgement form and documentation must be submitted as per acknowledgement form instructions.

-10. There is no limit to the number of horses a 4-H member may enroll as a project; however, a 4-H member is limited to three project animals at the Junior Horse Championship Show.
+8. There is no limit to the number of horses a 4-H member may enroll as a project; however, a 4-H member is limited to showing four project animals at the Junior Horse Championship Show.

-11. Exhibitors are limited to one entry per class with the exception of the individual performance classes, including; In Hand Trail, Performance Skills, Barrel Race Futurity and Miniature Horse Jumping.

-12. All animals exhibiting in pony classes must be

-14.2 hands and under.
+9. Exhibitors are limited to one entry per class with the exception of the individual performance classes, including: In Hand Trail, Performance Skills, Barrel Race Futurity and Miniature Horse Jumping.
+10. All animals 3 years of age and older, exhibiting in a pony class or miniature horse class must be measured or have a valid PA 4-H height certificate for the current year.
+These animals need to be remeasured annually.
+The height of the animal is non-protestable.
+Please refer to Performance Horse General Rule 16b, for details regarding measuring.
+11. All animals exhibiting in pony classes should have an expected mature height of 14.2 hands and under.

-13. All animals exhibiting in miniature horse classes must be 40 inches and under.
+12. All animals exhibiting in miniature horse classes must be 40 inches and under.